“Please God!” ~ the Plea of a Homeless Child

 Hey, God, how come you let them take away our hot plate?
 That was the only way we could cook!
 We could only cook dumb stuff – not like at home.
 But, now we hafta go stand in long lines for cold soup and yucky sandwiches … or, go to some noisy place with a bunch of bummy lookin’ guys slurpin’ soup that tastes like greasy water! ….
 Or, sometimes, we don’t get to eat at all – for a long, long time!
 How come you think that’s for the best, huh, God?
 I don’t get it!

 I had to quit school, too.
 ‘Cuz we didn’t have any clothes or bus money.
 I couldn’t even take my lunch.
 Now that I’m back in school, I’m way behind, and the kids are real mean to me.
 They found out I live in the shelter.
 They call me “Homeless Hannah” and say I sleep with rats!
-They beat me up every day ‘til I cry and feel like nuthin.’
+AND, they beat me up every day ‘til I cry and feel like nuthin.’
 Now, how can that be for the best, huh, God?
 How can that be for the best?!

 Please, God!
 Make them stop punching me and stealing my stuff.
 Make them quit calling me ugly. (pause) (Happily) One time, Tony caught them, and he FOUGHT for me.
 He WON, too!
 He beat this guy up REAL BAD!